zhaoou/notes/JS/react.md

 ```

 **Controlled components**

+- **State resides in controlled component**
-- components rendering a form with form state stored in a component and not in DOM
+- components rendering a form, with form state stored in a component and not in DOM
 - use if you want UI to update based on form value
 - react controls the state of the form
 ```